Matty-El/trail-running-uk/README.md

 After the initial design was finalised the following changes were made:

 -   Addition of a races section to enable the user to find information about races around the world.
--   Parallax scrolling to add some depth and interest to the website.
+-   Inclusion of user geolocation to auto-populate the map with local running clubs and sports stores.

 ### Surface

-Clean design with dark colour palette to link to the natural and outdoor aspect of trail running......
+Clean design with dark background and light text to provide good contrast.
+Dividing sections have a topographic background to link in to the off-road nature of trail running.

 #### Branding

-Decide whether to develop a Trail Running UK logo...
+A simple Trail Running UK logo was created using Canva.

 #### Colours